LukasBommes/PV-Hawk/docs/source/using_own_data.rst

 Using Your Own Data
 ===================

-This section explains how to record IR videos of your own PV plant with your own camera and drone hardware in a way that is compatible with PV Hawk.
+This section explains how to record IR/RGB videos of your own PV plant with your own camera and drone hardware in a way that is compatible with PV Hawk.

 .. _hardware_setup: